ANCPLabOldenburg/ancp-bids/docs/source/advancedQueries.rst

         print(*meg_timeseries, sep='\n')

 ... but set the extension parameter to '.json' instead of '.fif' or '.nii.gz'.
-See the example below:
+In general, it is important that you specify the extension since it is BIDS convention that metadata files should have the same name as the file they describe but with the '.json' extension See the example below:

 .. tab:: MRI